maryrosecook/coquette/README.md

 });
 ```

 When you create an entity with the `Entities` module, the entity will not actually get created until the next tick.
-This avoids logical and collision detection problems that arise from creating an entity mid-tick.
+This avoids problems with logic and collision detection that arise from creating an entity mid-tick.

 ##### Destroy an entity